mwiraszka/LondonChessClub/README.md

 - 🚀 Improve styling on divider lines used throughout app

 - 🐛 Fix layout of Modification Info component, particularly for small devices
+- 🐛 Fix bug where the create/edit member form incorrectly detected changes in the member's details

 </details>